Basavarajsm2102/MLOPS-proj-2/README.md

 - Ensure all environment variables (MongoDB URL, AWS credentials) are set correctly to avoid connection issues.
 - Regularly check MongoDB Atlas and AWS Console for resource usage and security settings.
 - Monitor the GitHub Actions runner status to ensure the CI-CD pipeline runs smoothly.
-- The dataset used in this project is specific to vehicle insurance prediction; ensure it is properly formatted and validated.
+- The dataset used in this project is specific to vehicle insurance prediction; ensure it is properly formatted and validated for MLOps.

-Happy predicting! 🚗💸
+Happy MLOps! 🚗💻